 And to think (oh, the horror!) the family almost left the room as is!
 It barely rolled off the chopping block as they finalized their remodeling scope last year, only to become one of the best decisions they made.
 Whew!

+Let’s take a closer look at each of the room’s many purposes, starting with laundry.
+Oh, the life-changing first floor laundry!
 So the machines themselves are only barely peeking into the corner of this picture, but you can appreciate the location of the washer/dryer nonetheless!
-(You might remember, first-floor laundry made it’s mark pretty solidly at #2 on Scovell Wolfe’s list of the Top Ten Best Remodeling Afterthoughts.)

-Anyway, the details of this project are what make it really sing.
-From the farmhouse sink (which matches the kitchen – stay tuned for that reveal later on) to the bridge faucet, Natalie and the homeowner really took it up a notch turning what is typically nothing but a purely utilitarian space into a magazine-worthy room.
+The details of this project are what make it really sing.
+From the farmhouse sink to the bridge faucet, Natalie and the homeowner really took it up a notch turning what is typically nothing but a purely utilitarian space into a magazine-worthy room.

 You can see from the jar of treats that the young family also includes a four-legged member.
 Taking that into account during the design-phase, the dog-friendly floors which were chosen are totally up for the challenge of muddy paws.
 I think I hear more comments about the chevron lay of the slate tile as I do any feature of the room!